pgroonga/pgroonga.github.io/news/index.md

   * Added support for using system xxHash by HAVE_XXHASH

+### Fixes

+  * Fixed a bug that PGroonga might crash when PostgreSQL wrote WAL.

 ## 2.2.6: 2020-07-01 {#version-2-2-6}

 NOTE: If you have PGroonga index for `jsonb`, you need to reindex all